David Bodanis is a futurist, historian, business advisor and prize-winning author, and keynote inspirational speaker.

 “Bodanis is clearly one of the good guys, and The Art of Fairness is a cheering, timely, inspirational reminder that we can succeed without losing our souls.” — The Sunday Times, November 2020

-David Bodanis has always been fascinated by what makes people tick and how we can do better and delivers engaging presentations around futures, innovation, and creativity.
-He is revered for having a unique skill in drawing out lessons and ideas from science that are relevant to the everyday world, such as the transformational impact of technology.
+David has always been fascinated by what makes people tick, and delivers engaging presentations around futures, innovation, and creativity.
+He has a unique skill in drawing out lessons from history or from science that are relevant to our world today.

 “David is a superb storyteller, both clear and entertaining.”